House Bill No. 189

 (3) "Livestock" means a bovine animal, horse, mule, or ass, regardless of its age or sex

 game farm animals, as defined in 87-4-406, exclusive of carnivores and omnivores.

 (4) "Person" means an individual, partnership, corporation, association, firm, or entity not enumerated that is capable of owning or controlling livestock.

-(5) "Specially qualified stock inspector" means a state stock inspector or a deputy state stock inspector who has been certified by the department pursuant to 81-1-201 as qualified to conduct an inspection for a permanent transportation permit for a saddle, work, or show horse or for certain other transportation permits for other show livestock.
+(5) "Specially qualified deputy stock inspector" means a deputy state stock inspector who has been certified by the department, under rules adopted pursuant to 81-3-202, as qualified to conduct an inspection for a permanent transportation permit for a saddle, work, or show horse.

 (5)(6) "State stock inspector" means an employee of the department of livestock designated by the department as a state